top of page

 • Better stress management: Viewing challenges as opportunities reduces stress, which supports brain health.

-• Enhanced learning strategies: Growth mindset encourages trying new approaches, promoting flexible thinking and new neural pathways.
+• Enhanced learning strategies: A growth mindset encourages trying new approaches, promoting flexible thinking and new neural pathways.

 For example, a student who believes they can improve in math will keep practicing despite difficulties.
 This persistence leads to more dendritic growth and stronger neural networks related to math skills.

-Practical Ways to Support Neuroplasticity Through Growth Mindset
+Practical Ways to Support Neuroplasticity Through a Growth Mindset

 You can actively support your brain’s plasticity by adopting habits that encourage learning and growth.
 Here are some practical tips: